 We always try our best to challenge your artistic abilities and produce some interesting, beautiful and creative artwork.
-As designers, we usually turn to different sources of inspiration.
-As a matter of fact, we’ve discovered the best one: desktop wallpapers that are a little more distinctive than the usual crowd.
+And as designers we usually turn to different sources of inspiration.
+As a matter of fact, we’ve discovered the best one—desktop wallpapers that are a little more distinctive than the usual crowd.

 “Danger: malware ahead!” and “This website may harm your computer” are the two sentences that I hate most and that I don’t want any of my clients to see when they open their website.
 If you have seen any of them on your own website, then I’ll bet you still remember your panic attack and how you struggled to get your website up and running ASAP.